 Do the pupils learn a language?
 Pupils from Reception age upwards are introduced to French and Spanish.
 We offer French at GCSE, Other languages can be opted for at GCSE should a pupil have a specialism.

 What is the entry process?
-To apply for a place you simply need to contact Sheila Heaney to arrange an appoint to meet with The Head of School, who will give you a guided tour of the School and answer any questions you may have.
+To apply for a place you simply need to contact Sheila Heaney to arrange an appointment to meet with the Principal, who will give you a guided tour of the School and answer any questions you may have.
 Your child will be invited for a ‘taster day’ and feedback will be provided at the end of this day for you to consider.

 What was your last inspection like?
 The majority of areas were described as ‘excellent’, with the remaining areas described as ‘good’.
 Our previous report also had an overall ‘excellent’ description.
 The report is on this website.
 Our EYFS provision received an 'outstanding' rating in March 2016.
 The school is fully compliant on regulatory requirements.